0xSultan/0xSultan.github.io/_posts/DFIR/2024-09-16-Xintra-Crash-Dump-Analysis.md

 > ### Finally big thanks to <a href="https://x.com/DebugPrivilege" target="_blank">@DebugPrivilege</a> and to the Xintra team for their <a href="https://www.xintra.org/labs" target="_blank">realstic labs.</a>

-If there any feedback fell free to contant me on Linkedin.
+If there any feedback fell free to contact me on Linkedin.

 <img src="/assets/images/dfir/xintra_crash_dump/poc.png" alt="image2.png" width="500" style="display: block; margin: 0 auto"/>